- Grant Recipient

 In 1847, David, John’s youngest son, built a house just north of his father’s property on the Oswego River (David Van Buren Residence National Register of Historic Places Form, 1988).
 This house was also constructed out of brick, from the brickyard located between the two Van Buren properties (David Van Buren Residence National Register).
 Its “main feature is a series of white Ionic pillars,” which gave the home its name “The Pillars” (“Early Van Buren Residents of Oswego County”).

-As of 2019 the Tavern and the Pillars houses were still standing and occupied by families who maintained the historic appearance of the 19th century homes.
+As of 2020, the Tavern and the Pillars houses are still standing and occupied by families who maintain the historic appearance of their 19th century homes.
 Both were added to the National Register of Historic Places in 1988.